SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/haproxy-opentelemetry.md

 The HAProxy logs are generated in files as configured in the configuration file `/etc/haproxy/haproxy.cfg` ([learn more](https://www.haproxy.com/blog/introduction-to-haproxy-logging/)).

 :::info
 This app includes [built-in monitors](#haproxy-alerts).
-For details on creating custom monitors, refer to [Create monitors for HAProxy app](#create-monitors-for-haproxy-app).
+For details on creating custom monitors, refer to the [Create monitors for HAProxy app](#create-monitors-for-haproxy-app).
 :::

 ## Fields Create in Sumo Logic for HAProxy